todejong/Deep-Operator-Neural-Network-Model-Predictive-Control/README.md

 This repository contains supplementary code for the paper:
 **Deep Operator Neural Network Model Predictive Control**.

-We demonstrate the use of Deep Operator Networks (DeepONets) and Multi-Scale Deep Operator Networks (MS-DeepONets) in the context of Model Predictive Control (MPC) across three nonlinear dynamical systems.
+We demonstrate the use of Deep Operator Networks (DeepONets) and Multi-Step Deep Operator Networks (MS-DeepONets) in the context of Model Predictive Control (MPC) across three nonlinear dynamical systems.

 ---